RSE-Sheffield/RSE-Sheffield.github.io/_posts/2026-02-18-innovation-project.md

 ***Table 1**: Train-val-test statistics following the stratified sampling.
 Note that there exists more than one label per patent on average.*
 {: style="text-align: center;"}

-As with all text classification problems, one major hurdle in patent data is the severe class imbalance.
-The label space is highly skewed toward dominant fields like electronics or chemistry, while niche or emerging domains remain sparsely represented.
-One approach is to process the data by upsampling the frequency of low-occurring labels before training the model.
-However, to ensure the model accurately reflects this real-world distribution, we intentionally avoided any artificially upsampling of rare labels in our approach.
-Instead, we relied on strict stratified sampling across our training, validation, and test splits that mimics the raw dataset's proportions and reduces the model's bias.
-This guarantees that rare technological domains are preserved and adequately represented across all phases of model development.

 ## Our Approach: Fine-tuning and Hierarchical Masking